litun5315/leetcode/README.md

 Introduction :

-Teng's Problem solvings on [LeetCode](leetcode-cn.com) is released in this repository.
+Teng's Problem solvings on [LeetCode](leetcode-cn.com) are released in this repository.

 ## document structer